JuliaStats/Clustering.jl/doc/source/validate.md

 ## Confusion matrix

 Pair [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix)
-arising from two clusterings is a 2x2 contingency table representation of the partition co-occurrence table, see [`counts`](@ref).
+arising from two clusterings is a 2×2 contingency table representation of the partition co-occurrence, see [`counts`](@ref).

 ```@docs
 confusion